 While cessationists do believe in God and specifically in Christ, like atheists, the most strident cessationists argue very strongly against miracles and the possibility of God actually speaking to a person.
 The cessationist believes in a modified form of a closed system, not because there is no God, but because God chooses it to be so.

 I recently read a polemic against a popular Bible teacher in which the author comes just short of calling the teacher a heretic.
 What was the teacher’s transgression?
 The teacher claims God speaks to them.
-There is another dynamic going on that inflames the invective against this particular teacher, but the argument was essentially that God doesn’t speak anymore and therefore this teacher is either being deliberately deceptive or seriously deluded.
+There is another dynamic going on that inflames the invective against this particular teacher, but the argument was essentially that God doesn’t spearmint anymore and therefore this teacher is either being deliberately deceptive or seriously deluded.
 It would be hard to differentiate between the commentary within the article and the comments that followed on this Christian site from those that are found on any number of atheist blogs in the discussion on the possibility of God speaking.

 At least atheists have the excuse that they don’t believe in any God.
 My question to the cessationist is . . .
 Who exactly is the God that you believe in?